A BROADCASTING BOARD OF GOVERNORS JOB GUARANTEED FOR LIFE?

 (It was an expensive fiasco: Broadcasting Board of Governors builds a costly mousetrap that doesn’t work.)

-You can see for yourself: http://www.weaponsofmousedestruction.org/
+You can see it for yourself: http://www.weaponsofmousedestruction.org/

 According to the announcement, developers, project managers, strategists, researchers, and analysts outnumber what used to be the core component of the organization – journalists – by a wide margin.
 Evidently, in one fell swoop, while no one was watching, the broadcasting team radically changed.
-Instead of the trusty, now-boring writers, editors, translation-adaptation specialists, producers and technicians, the new BBG broadcasting team requires a whole new layer of different skill sets, the least of which is journalism.
+Instead of the trusty, now-boring writers, editors, translation-adaptation specialists, producers, and technicians, the new BBG broadcasting team requires a whole new layer of different skill sets, the least of which is journalism.